 Training is the essence of our lives.
 We love testing our body’s limitations and pushing the boundaries of our genetic potential.
 If training were the only thing we had to do to grow, we would all be larger than life.

-Strategy #1: Consume Fast Acting/Readily Absorbed Carbohydrates and Protein
+Strategy #1: Timing Fast-Acting Carbohydrates and Protein

 Once the train pulls into the station, the doors open and it’s ready to accept passengers.
-Those passengers would be the amino acids derived from the protein (Myogenin) that you consumed as a part of your shake.
+Those passengers would be the amino acids derived from the protein (VP2 Whey Isolate) that you consumed as a part of your shake.
 Once those passengers board the train, then it’s off to Gainsville; that is as long as you do not consume any sources of fat.
-If you do, that fat will act as an obstruction on the train track, slow the train down and significantly delay your arrival to Gainsville.
+If you do, that fat will act as an obstruction on the train track, slow the train down, and significantly delay your arrival to Gainsville.
 Make sense?
 I hope so.

 Strategy #3: Have Your Next Meal Ready to Go

-It’s important to minimize the amount of fat you consume and stick with foods that are processed quickly by the body.
-Rice or potatoes would be a great choice for your carbs, lean chicken or fish would be optimal protein choices and then add some greens to help support protein synthesis and keep things moving along.
+It’s important to minimize the amount of fat you consume with this meal and stick with foods that are processed quickly by the body.
+Rice or potatoes would be a great choice for your carbohydrates, lean chicken or fish would be optimal protein choices, and then add some greens to help support protein synthesis and keep things moving along.
 By doing this, you’re good for food for a couple to three hours before you have to eat again.

 When you do things right, great things happen.
 Paying attention to the hours after your workout is of paramount importance.
 Always ensure you have everything you need at your disposal so you too can arrive quickly to Gainsville.